livecode/livecode-ide/notes/bugfix-16271.md

+---
+version: 8.0.0-dp-8
+---
-# Make Inspector's large icons default
+# Property Inspector tabs have large icons by default

-The palette header size default is now "large".
+The default palette header size is now "large".
 Moreover, a new option "largest" has been added to the palette header size options.